google/cel-spec/doc/langdef.md

       string.(string) -> bool
     </td>
     <td>
-      tests whether the string operand starts with the prefix argument
+      Tests whether the string operand starts with the prefix argument.
+Time cost proportional to the product of the sizes of the arguments.
     </td>
   </tr>
   <tr>